-If you’re experiencing Google Pixel 3 battery drain or your phone isn’t lasting as long as expected, below we’ll explain several tips to fix bad Pixel 3 battery life.
-This applies to the Pixel 3, Pixel 3 XL and for Android Pie.
-While these are Google’s best phones yet with tons of awesome features, they’re not perfect.
+If you’re experiencing Google Pixel 3 battery drain or your phone isn’t lasting as long as expected below we’ll explain several tips to fix bad Pixel 3 battery life.
+This applies to the Pixel 3, Pixel 3 XL and the Android 10 update.
+While these phones have tons of awesome features, they’re not perfect.

-Compared to the Pixel 2, this year phones have a bigger battery and wireless charging, but that’s still not enough for some.
+These phones have bigger battery cells than previous models and wireless charging, but that’s still not enough for some.
 Keep in mind that everyone uses their phone differently, so your mileage may vary.

-Even with all the new battery saver modes in Android Pie, some users are dealing with Pixel 3 XL battery drain or battery life problems.
+Even with all the battery-saver options and dark themes in Android 10, some users are still dealing with Pixel 3 XL battery drain or battery life problems.
 Don’t worry though, we’ll help you by going over settings to change, steps to take, and options to consider that will make your phone last as long as possible.

-Each category below will explain what’s going on, what settings you can change, or what to expect to improve the situation and battery life.
+Each category below we will explain what’s going on, what to expect, and what settings you can change to improve the situation and battery life.
 We’ll start with the easiest “quick fix” then dive deeper into more solutions.
 Plus, make sure you’re on the latest monthly software update from Google.

 Reboot Your Pixel 3 to Fix Battery Drain